 1. Be prepared

 You need to have everything in a little pile all ready for when you wake up.
 I’m talking socks, shoes, keys, towel, water bottle – everything.
-Don’t let a lost sock or not being able to find your bra ruin your morning.
+Don’t let a lost sock or not being able to find your bra ruin your morning exercise plans.
 My work desk is covered in my gym gear every night before I go to bed.
 That way when I wake up, I just get dressed, grab my bag and I’m good to go.
 I also make sure I charge my phone and headphones every night so they’re all good to go in the morning.
-Not having a podcast to listen to on my walk to the gym irritates me immensely.
+Not having a podcast to listen to on my drive to the gym irritates me immensely.
 If you’re worried about forgetting something, keep a checklist on your phone.

 2. Don’t do it every day